cpanse/NestLink/README.md

 browseVignettes('NestLink')
 ```

-Expected run time for the vignette build is 10 minutes on a todays desktop computer.
+Expected run time for the vignette build is 1 minute on a todays desktop computer.

 ## 4. Instructions for use

-can be found in the vignettes.
+read the vignettes.

 ```{r}
 browseVignettes('NestLink')
 ```